 Berger offered to complicate the discussion.
 He stated that there was discussion of changing the culvert pipe under Chillicothe Rd. that feeds Manor Brook.
 Berger said he could tell the committee that from discussions with people in the neighborhood that if the Village did this without having the Stream Enhancement project in place, there would be all sorts of hate and discontent because the Village would be dumping a whole lot more water into a system that was not prepared to handle it.
 Carroll explained that as he understood it, when the pipe is changed, the inlet will be sized the way it currently is sized.
 It will restrict it so it will not change.
 This was based on discussion in Street Committee with the Engineer, and Carroll offered to double check with him.
 Berger stated that it is 12" on the east side and 24" on the west.
 Carroll suggested Berger attend the Special Council Meeting where stormwater will be discussed.
-It is Carroll's understanding that it will be the ones impacted by it.
+It is Carroll's understanding that it will be restricted until something is done downstream.
+Berger stated that this is an issue, and it will bother Manor Brook bigtime because they will be the ones impacted by it.
 Carroll offered that perhaps this would make the easement discussion that much easier.
 Berger agreed.